g0tmk/dotfiles-linux/README.md

 - eventually add gtk theme
   - [Fantome](https://github.com/addy-dclxvi/gtk-theme-collections)
 - maybe make a new games.md for the install instructions for games
+  - include lutris since it used to be in app_list_extras.txt
 - setup auto install for redshift; two manual steps needed after installing via apt:
   - add `Environment=DISPLAY=:0` to `/usr/lib/systemd/user/redshift.service` under
     the [Service] header